Where is the Township Administration Building located?

 A Township permit is required to hold a yard sale.
-The permit fee is $5, and applicants must post a separate $25 security deposit to ensure the removal of all signs.
+The permit fee is $10, and applicants must post a separate $25 security deposit to ensure the removal of all signs.
 The security deposit will be returned or shredded at the conclusion of the sale after it is confirmed that all yard sale signs are removed.
-A yard sale permit application may be picked up at the Township Building, or downloaded here.
+A yard sale permit application may be picked up at the Township Building, or downloaded below.

 Is open burning allowed in the Township?

 The burning of leaves, yard waste, or other materials is prohibited in Worcester Township, unless the fire set in conjunction with the production of agricultural commodities in their unmanufactured state on the premises of a farm operation, as permitted by State Law.
 In other words, unless you're a farmer, you can't open burn.

 What happens if a Township plow damages my mailbox?

 Mailboxes installed in the public right-of-way are at installed at the property owners' risk.
 Please ensure the mailbox is installed in accordance to the specifications of the United States Postal Service.